chamindra/marvim/readme.md

 ```

 ## Tips
-* <Space> can be very effective as the macro find key
+* Spacebar can be very effective as the macro find key
 * use the namespaces to organize a directory for each language
 * use a naming convention for your macros to make it easy to find.
 E.g.: